-Assumption \ref{ass:emp} requires the empirical covariance matrix $\hat{\Sigma}$ used in the estimation (prior distribution) to accurately reflect the true covariance matrix $\Sigma$. $\rho_n$ denotes the upper bound of the estimation error of $\Sigma$, typically on the order of $O(n^{-1/2})$ when $\Sigma$ has a bounded trace \cite{koltchinskii2017concentration,vershynin2018high}.
+Assumption~\ref{ass:emp} requires that the empirical covariance matrix $\hat{\Sigma}$ used in the prior distribution accurately reflects the true covariance matrix $\Sigma$. $\rho_n$ denotes the upper bound of the estimation error of $\Sigma$, typically on the order of $O(n^{-1/2})$ when $\Sigma$ has a bounded trace~\citep{koltchinskii2017concentration,vershynin2018high}.

-The following examples of $\Sigma$ satisfy Assumption \ref{ass:emp} as follows.
+The following examples of $\Sigma$ satisfy Assumption \ref{ass:emp}.
 The first example is for sub-Gaussian random vectors.